leighseverson/countyweather/README.md

                            date_max = "1992-08-31",
                            var = "prcp", average_data = FALSE,
                            station_label = TRUE)
+#> This function can take a while to run.
 not_averaged_data <- not_averaged$daily_data
 head(not_averaged_data)
 #> # A tibble: 6 × 3